For All My Basic Starbies Bishes…

 The Best (So Far):

 Also, the food choices are rich, decadent, and very different from what we have in the States.
 They have a ton of protein-rich and healthy options (but not many that are vegan/vegetarian-friendly).
 If you’re trying to be at least somewhat healthy, I would not recommend entering on an empty stomach as their pastry/cake/dessert options are more plentiful and varied than in any other country I’ve been to.
+I was also there during the 50th Anniversary of Starbies in the country, so the variety of food and merch available was on another level.

 Barcelona Standards: Chocolate Croissant, Brown Sugar Shaken Espresso and a Token Travel cup, of course.